-Thus, it forwards the request and all its information to another module running in another thread or process.
+Thus, it forwards the request and all its information to another module, thread, or process.
 This handler may handle the request solely and generate an HTML page in response.
 Or it may translate and forward the HTTP request to a legacy system's API, and then the response has to be decorated with HTML markup.

-On the first glance, content creation on the Web seems to be a simple effort, especially when a given legacy system with a distinct API should be reengineered to the Web.
-In our experience, this naive view is fundamentally wrong, and it leads to severe problems when the resulting system has to be further evolved later on (see [Zdun2002b] for a detailed discussion).
+On the first glance, content creation on the web seems to be a simple effort, especially when a given legacy system with a distinct API should be reengineered to the web.
+In our experience, this naive view is fundamentally wrong, and it leads to severe problems when the resulting system have to be further evolved later on (see [Zdun02b] for a detailed discussion).
 In many systems HTML pages are simply generated by string concatenation: